 Alright, that’s Einstein at a high level.
 For some more information, Salesforce has a page called the AI Deep Dive that goes into what AI is and how they use it.
 For Spring 17, the features are part of what is called Sales Cloud Einstein.
 From the looks of it, this does require an additional licenses in order to turn on the four features below.
 I don’t see any pricing information on this yet but will update with a link once it’s published.

 Record Page Updates – A few big changes that give admins that page layout flexibility they have always wanted.
-First up, we have a HUGE hooray here (my Woody Woodpecker video is back!).
+First up, we have a HUGE hooray here.
 LEX only, but we can finally add different types of page layouts to a record.
 Not just one new template but five!
 And – wait for it – one of them is the three column layout we’ve all been begging for.
 Woooooo Hooooo!
 I’ll just copy directly from the release notes to show the new options as it’s pretty clear.

 On top of this, you can now add the Related Record component to any page.
 This is huge as it lets you add and modify related records to the record you’re on seamlessly.
 Why not, another hooray for this too.
 This has always been a pain point for users.
 Now when adding a Contact to that Case or Opportunity, you can use this component which allows them to search for the Contact, create a new Contact if needed or even edit an existing Contact inline.
 The user never needs to leave the record they are on to do this.
 Huge.